 14. Use special softwarePerhaps the key to an in-depth study of the language is the use of the Internet.
 It has very good specialized programs.
 For example, Duolingo application can lay a solid foundation for a new language.

 15. Communicate with native speakersNow is the time to communicate with native speakers.
 Skype, email or get acquainted with foreigners - all opportunities are good.
 If they do not know a word in Russian - it is ideal.

 So ...
 The main thing to remember, starting to learn a foreign language - constantly use it in all aspects (speaking, listening, writing, reading).
 If you are ready to get out of your comfort zone and learn constantly, surround yourself with a foreign language literally everywhere, fast enough, you will speak new language pretty soon.

 Jeremy Raynolds is a blogger whose credo is "To know many languages is to have a lot of keys to one lock".
-You can contact him by his Facebook page.
+You can contact him on his Facebook page.